tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 * all buckets in a project
 * all VMs in a project

-## Roles
+## Roles, a group of permissions

-Roles are a set of privileges, identified by a string:
+Roles are a set of permissions, identified by a string:
 ```
 roles/storage.objectViewer:
   - resourcemanager.projects.get